csdcorp/speech_to_text/speech_to_text/README.md

 conversion or always on listening.

 ## Recent Updates

+6.0.0 Provides the first minimal Mac support.
+The plugin will compile and run on Mac though it will always report speech as unavailable.
+This allows the plugin to be used in apps that target the Mac platform and use speech as an optional part of the app.
+Further support for Mac will be available in future versions.

 5.4.2 Supports bluetooth headsets on Android, this requires new permissions, see the permissions section below.
 Note that bluetooth  permission is requested from the user, when upgrading users may have to manually set the permission